-Before 07/2017 the benefit amount equalled HRK 1,663 per month (50% of BB).
-Since 07/2017 the amount is increased to HRK 2,328.20 (70% of BB).
+The benefit amount equals HRK 1,663 per month (50% of BB).

 The benefit receipt is only granted to mothers.
 The benefit duration (depending on the case and on children's month of birth) is described in the following table: